databrickslabs/dbx/README.md

 # dbx by Databricks Labs

-DataBricks eXtensions - aka `dbx` is project provides functionality for rapid development lifecycle on Databricks platform.
+DataBricks eXtensions - aka `dbx` is a project, developed by Databricks Labs to  provide functionality for rapid development lifecycle on Databricks platform.

-This project shall be treated as an extension to the existing Databricks CLI.
+This project shall be treated as an **extension** to the existing Databricks CLI.

 ## Installation